joyamitri/database-final-project/README.md

 # database-final-project

-this project manages an company
+this project manages a company